Considering life insurance?

 Although some young, healthy, single individuals may not need to purchase life insurance and certain policies are indeed expensive, you have to consider a combination of factors in your decision.

-And there are a multitude of affordable life insurance options; you just have to know where to look.
+And there is a multitude of affordable life insurance options; you just have to know where to look.

 Before we start shopping, let’s take a look at a few reasons you need to purchase life insurance: